muratk5n/thirdwave/en/README.md

 ---

-There are so many US bases in SoKo that, at a certain zoom level, it blocks the entire country from the view on a map.
+There are so many US bases in SoKo that, at a certain zoom level, it blocks the entire country from view on a map.

 [[-]](https://pbs.twimg.com/media/FPuKPElXwAQ53sQ?format=png&name=small)